Myles Straw Preview, Player Props: Guardians vs. Tigers

-He had two hits (going 2-for-3) in his most recent game against the Reds.
+In his last appearance, he had two hits (going 2-for-3) against the Reds.

 Myles Straw Game Info & Props vs. the Tigers